mhill44/0x02-unity-scripting/README.md

 The Goal‘s Collider component should have Convex and Is Trigger checked

 8. Goaaaaaaaaaaal
    mandatory
    In PlayerController.cs, add to the existing void OnTriggerEnter(Collider other) function:

 When the Player touches an object tagged Goal, write You win! to the console using Debug.Log()

 GitHub repository: 0x02-unity-scripting
 File: Assets/maze.unity, Assets/Scripts/PlayerController.cs

 9. Game over
    mandatory
    Create an Update() function within PlayerController.cs.

 This function should check if health equals 0.
 If it does, write Game Over! to the console using Debug.Log() If health equals 0, reload the scene so that the Player starts again from the beginning The Player‘s health and score should reset to their original values You may have issues with the lighting preview in Unity when testing and reloading your scene.
 For more information, watch Fix Lighting Going Dark in the Unity Editor When Resetting a Scene

 Repo:

 GitHub repository: 0x02-unity-scripting
-File: Assets/maze.unity, Assets/Scripts/PlayerController.cs